microsoft/LightGBM/docs/Python-Intro.rst

 Prediction
 ----------

-A model that has been trained or loaded can perform predictions on data sets:
+A model that has been trained or loaded can perform predictions on datasets:

 .. code:: python